bbauska/W3Cx-3of5/README.md

    alt="JavaScript console view." />
 </p>

-It is also possible to use the "real dev. tool console", and for this I recommend running the application in a single window, not in the JS Bin editor.
+<p>It is also possible to use the "real dev. tool console", and for this I recommend running the application in a single window, not in the JS Bin editor.
 Press the black arrow on the top right of the output window - this will render the page as a standalone Web page, then press <i>F12</i>.
-You should see:
+You should see:</p>

 <!------------------------------------------------------------------------------------------------>
 <!------------------ 117. javascript debugging using the dev tool console (143) ------------------>